sealambda/mobile-mcp/README.md

-## Mobile Next - MCP server for Mobile Automation
+# Mobile Next - MCP server for Mobile Development and Automation  | iOS, Android, Simulator, Emulator, and physical devices

-This is a [Model Context Protocol (MCP) server](https://github.com/modelcontextprotocol) that enables scalable mobile automation through a platform-agnostic interface, eliminating the need for distinct iOS or Android knowledge.
+This is a [Model Context Protocol (MCP) server](https://github.com/modelcontextprotocol) that enables scalable mobile automation, development through a platform-agnostic interface, eliminating the need for distinct iOS or Android knowledge.
+You can run it on emulators, simulators, and physical devices (iOS and Android).
 This server allows Agents and LLMs to interact with native iOS/Android applications and devices through structured accessibility snapshots or coordinate-based taps based on screenshots.

 https://github.com/user-attachments/assets/c4e89c4f-cc71-4424-8184-bdbc8c638fa1